Top of the page

 It may seem like a bad idea to destroy parts of your heart on purpose.
 But the areas that are destroyed are very tiny.
 They should not affect your heart's ability to do its job.

 You may be awake during the procedure.
 Or you may be asleep.
 The doctor will give you medicines to help you feel relaxed and to numb the areas where the catheters go in.
-You may feel a little uncomfortable, but you should not feel pain.

 You may have swelling, bruising, or a small lump around the site where the catheters went into your body.
 These should go away in 3 to 4 weeks.